Sukapuram

-Sukapuram (formerly Chokiram) is a village in Ponnani taluk, Malappuram district of Kerala.
+Shukapuram, colloquially Chokiram, is a village in Ponnani taluk, Malappuram district of Kerala.
 It is located near Edappal, on the plains south of the Bharathappuzha.
-The village is one of the earliest Brahmin settlements ("Sukapuram grama") in Kerala.
+The village is one of the earliest Brahmin settlements ("Sukapuram gramam") in Kerala.

-Sukapuram is famous for its Dakshinamurthy (Siva) Temple.
-It is believed to have been established by the great rishi Shuka.
-Siva as Dakshinamurthy is the principal deity of the temple (with goddess Parvathy and god Ganapathy).
-The grade-B temple is administrated by an Executive Officer under Malabar Devaswom Board (Malappuram Division).
+Sukapuram is famous for its Dakshinamurthy Shiva Temple.
+It is believed to have been established by the Vedic rishi Shuka.
+Siva as Dakshinamurthy is the principal deity of the temple, with his consort Parvathy and son Ganapathy.
+The Grade-B temple is administrated by an executive officer under Malabar Devaswom Board (Malappuram Division).